Anchore provides docker image analysis for user defined acceptance policies to allow automated image validation and acceptance.

 jx env dev jx create addon anchore

-This will install the engine in a seperate
+This will install the engine in a separate

 and create a service link in the current team